UbeyOzcan/AlgoTrading/README.md

 # AlgoTrading
- Repository to do algorith;ic automated trading
+ Repository to do algorith,ic automated trading